peteamiri/Tutorials/JobInterview/Solution Architect/Definitions.md

 1. **Identity Provider (IdP)**: The Identity Provider is a trusted entity that verifies the identity of users and provides information about them to relying parties (applications).
 Popular IdPs include Google, Facebook, Microsoft Azure AD, and Okta.

-Relying Party (RP): The Relying Party is the application or service that relies on the IdP to authenticate users.
+1. **Relying Party (RP)**: The Relying Party is the application or service that relies on the IdP to authenticate users.
 The RP is responsible for initiating OIDC flows and consuming user identity information.

-End-User: The end-user is the person who is using the RP's application and attempting to authenticate.
+1. **End-User**: The end-user is the person who is using the RP's application and attempting to authenticate.

-ID Token: The ID Token is a JSON Web Token (JWT) that the IdP issues to the RP after a successful authentication.
+1. **ID Token**: The ID Token is a JSON Web Token (JWT) that the IdP issues to the RP after a successful authentication.
 It contains information about the user, such as their unique identifier and, optionally, other profile attributes.

-Access Token: Similar to OAuth 2.0, OIDC can also issue access tokens that the RP can use to access protected resources on behalf of the user.
+1. **Access Token**: Similar to OAuth 2.0, OIDC can also issue access tokens that the RP can use to access protected resources on behalf of the user.

-Userinfo Endpoint: OIDC defines a Userinfo Endpoint that the RP can use to obtain additional user profile information, such as email address or display name, after receiving an ID Token.
+1. **Userinfo Endpoint**: OIDC defines a Userinfo Endpoint that the RP can use to obtain additional user profile information, such as email address or display name, after receiving an ID Token.

 The OIDC authentication flow involves the following steps:

-Authentication Request: The RP initiates the authentication process by sending an authentication request to the IdP.
+1. **Authentication Request**: The RP initiates the authentication process by sending an authentication request to the IdP.
 This request typically includes the desired scope and response type, specifying what information the RP is requesting.

-User Authentication: The IdP authenticates the user.
+1. **User Authentication**: The IdP authenticates the user.
 This may involve username and password, multi-factor authentication, or other authentication mechanisms depending on the IdP's policies.

-ID Token Issuance: After successful authentication, the IdP generates an ID Token containing information about the user and sends it back to the RP.
+1. **ID Token Issuance**: After successful authentication, the IdP generates an ID Token containing information about the user and sends it back to the RP.

-RP Validation: The RP validates the ID Token to ensure its authenticity, including checking the signature and expiration time.
+1. **RP Validation**: The RP validates the ID Token to ensure its authenticity, including checking the signature and expiration time.

-Optional Access Token: If needed, the IdP may also issue an access token to the RP, allowing it to access resources on the user's behalf.
+1. **Optional Access Token**: If needed, the IdP may also issue an access token to the RP, allowing it to access resources on the user's behalf.

-Userinfo Request (Optional): The RP may make an additional request to the Userinfo Endpoint to obtain more user profile information.
+1. **Userinfo Request (Optional)**: The RP may make an additional request to the Userinfo Endpoint to obtain more user profile information.

 OIDC is widely used to enable single sign-on (SSO) experiences, where users can log in to one application and subsequently access other applications without needing to re-enter their credentials.
 It provides a standardized and secure way to handle user authentication and identity information, making it a valuable tool for modern web and mobile application development.